CT’s minimum wage increase poses challenges for small business owners

 When Connecticut’s minimum wage rose on Jan.
 1 from $15 an hour to $15.69, it was good news for many workers.
 But for small business owners, the increase — the first in a series that will be tied to wage growth calculated by the federal government — has created concerns for the future.

-The growth in the minimum wage has far-reaching implications for small businesses, said Haley Adams, owner of Hale’s Barbershop in Coventry.
+Haley Adams, owner of Hale's Barbershop in Coventry, said the growth in the minimum wage has far-reaching implications for small businesses.

 “I would love to be able to provide full-time employment to every employee that I have, but I cannot because I simply couldn’t afford to pay them a full-time wage at $15.69 an hour without guaranteeing that I could get clients in the door for them,” Adams said.